tteigman/gido/README.md

 Read any type of "structured" data and output in a tabular format.

 ### Who is this for?
-- Transforming client reports to input into a standardized system
+- Organizations who need to transform client reports for input into an application database.
-- Migrate lots of messy data into a clean system.
+- Organizations who are migrating from spreadsheets and the like into an application. (e.g. sales data into a CRM)

 ### How does that even work?
 When this is done manually someone will look over the data (commonly in Excel) and start performing manipulations to create a standard tabular layout.
 Depending on the input data this can be quite laborious.
 I'm proposing using statistical techniques to determine header information and pattern recognition to classify the data.